If you buy products through the links on this page, we may earn a commission. Learn more.

 However, as with CBD, these effects were linked to high dosages used in clinical studies.

-Both cannabis (which contains CBD) and turmeric have been used as medicines by many cultures for thousands of years, speaking to their effectiveness and safety.
+Both cannabis (which contains CBD) and turmeric have been used as medicines by many cultures for thousands of years.
+This speaks to their effectiveness and safety.

-In fact, turmeric is one of the only herbs that measure up to the potential of CBD.
+Turmeric is also one of the only herbs that measure up to the potential of CBD.

 The bottom line is that it makes sense to combine turmeric with CBD because they share so many potential complementary benefits.